 EBSCO hosts these databases and they provide a tutorial on citing articles as well as showing examples for a range of resource types listed by the citation style.
 Click Using the EBSCO Cite Feature and Style examples for more information.

 The Cochrane Library provides a brief overview of citing different products available through Cochrane libraries.
-Click on - How to cite Cochrane collaboration products
+Click on - Cochrane style manual > References

 You should cite an UpToDate topic as follows: